If you want to learn IIS you can go from beginner to expert with my courses in the IIS Skill Path. Check it out!

 - May be overkill for what you need

 There are many tools out there for load generation, but these are the ones I use the most.
-I like to set up various different tests to accurately gauge performance of your website and it’s reaction to a load.
+I like to set up various tests to gauge performance of your website accurately, and it’s reaction to a load.